sipeed/sipeed_wiki/docs/soft/maixpy/en/modules/on_chip/uart.md

 ---
 title: Use of UART
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: use of UART
+desc: maixpy  use of UART
 ---